 \end{theorem} \begin{proof} See Appendix \ref{app:TheoremOneProof}. \end{proof} The original dimension $n$ does not appear in our regret bound, which is an improvement over the previous works that directly scale with $n$.
-Note that although the regret bound (\ref{eq:regbound}) depends on the reduced dimension $d$, choosing a small $d$ does not necessarily reduce the regret as in this case, the obtained regret bound holds with a low probability.
+Note that although the regret bound (\ref{eq:regbound}) depends on the reduced dimension $d$, choosing a small $d$ does not necessarily reduce the regret as, in this case, the obtained regret bound holds with a low probability.
 Indeed, choosing $d$ to be too small might even increase the regret due to the excessive information loss.
-In our numerical experiments, we show that by reducing the dimension of context vectors appropriately, we can achieve good regret performance compared to some benchmark algorithms.
-On the other hand, choosing a large $d$ expands the regret bound while that holds with a higher probability; that is, a large $d$ decreases the uncertainty of the provided regret bound, as expected intuitively.
 Also, as mentioned before, choosing a smaller value of $d$ improves the running time of our proposed algorithm.
-Therefore, selecting a suitable value for the reduced parameter $d$ is crucial for achieving a low computational complexity while ensuring a negligible regret.
+Therefore, selecting a suitable value for the reduced parameter $d$ is crucial for achieving a low computational complexity while ensuring negligible regret.
 We elaborate on this trade-off in our numerical analysis in the next section.
 Our algorithm does not require the knowledge of the total variation budget $B_{T}$.
 However, as we will see in our numerical analysis, it requires a suitable reduced dimension and a tuned discount factor as the input to achieve efficient runtime and regret performance.